 True happiness comes not when we get rid of all our problems, but when we change our relationship to them, when we see our problems as a potential source of awakening, opportunities to practice patience, and to learn.
 Perhaps the most basic principle of spiritual life is that our problems are the best places to practice keeping our hearts open.

-"Grant that I may be given appropriate difficulties and suffereings on this journey so that my heart may be truly awakened and my practice of liberation and universal compassion may be truly fulfilled." - Tibetan prayer
+"Grant that I may be given appropriate difficulties and sufferings on this journey so that my heart may be truly awakened, and my practice of liberation and universal compassion may be truly fulfilled." - Tibetan prayer

 If you spend less time running away from problems and trying to rid yourself of them - and more time accepting problems as an inevitable, natural, even important part of life - you will soon discover that life can be more of a dance and less of a battle.